ucsb-cs56/w20/_lab/lab02.md

 Running on `localhost` is fine for testing and development.
 But eventually we want to know how to deploy a web application so that anyone on the internet can access it.

-We'll use a cloud computing platform called Heroku.
+To get the web app running on the public internet, we'll need to use a cloud-computing platform such as Heroku.
 Heroku allows us to deploy web applications in Java rather easily.

 *A side note*: though we won't explore it in this course, Heroku also makes it easy to deploy webapps in *a variety of langauges*, including Python, Node (JavaScript), and Ruby just to name a few.
 Many of the skills you'll learn in this course about Heroku will transfer to those other languages if you want to work with them in other courses such as CMPSC 48, CMPSC 189A/B, or personal projects.)